Zambia – Endangered Natural Resources

 Location: Lusaka City

-The pioneering multi-layered and multi-stakeholder umbrella programme means to unlock new resources and action (including from the private sector) regarding green open spaces, developments, infrastructure and services.
+- The umbrella programme supports groundwater and natural resources stewardship regarding green open spaces, infrastructure and services.

-Its objective is to protect two of Lusaka’s most strategic groundwater wellfields, Shaft 5 and Mass Media.
-Activities include preventing encroachment through the participatory development of inclusive recreation eco-parks around the wellfields, empowering communities in wards around wellfields and Improving management of groundwater, waste and sanitation within wellfields and surrounding wards.
+- The objective is to protect two of Lusaka’s most strategic groundwater wellfields, Shaft 5 and Mass Media.
+Activities include preventing encroachment through the participatory development of inclusive recreation eco-parks around the wellfields, empowering communities in wards around wellfields and improving management of groundwater, waste and sanitation within wellfields and surrounding wards.

 See here for more info and list of partners for this project.

-The project focuses on promoting Solid Waste and Sanitation Management and the sustainable management of hazardous waste.
-A multi-stakeholder partnership with key involvement of private sector actors will help to unlock investments in solid and hazardous waste management and assist the local authority and environmental agencies to achieve their mandate.
-It will simultaneously try to change the citizens’ perspectives in order for them to recognize waste as a resource and harness the benefits in a circular economy.
-The project is currently setting up a recyclers’ alliance for the implementation of the project.
+- The project focuses on promoting solid waste and sanitation and the sustainable management of hazardous waste.
+A multi-stakeholder partnership with key involvement of private sector actors, it aims at unlocking investments in solid and hazardous waste management and assist the local authority and environmental agencies to fulfil their mandate.
+It also simultaneously aims at changing the citizens’ perceptions in order for them to recognize waste as a resource and harness the benefits of a circular economy.

 The project encourages companies to align their production processes to good water stewardship practices in order to protect resources.
 Current activity is the Annual Corporate Water Stewardship Award.

 “LuWSI has been working with the GIZ NatuReS program on various water projects and programmes.
 We have received support in terms of capacity development, technical support and process management.
 Our working relationship has resulted in improved partner management, engagement and learning of new approaches to our water security partnership and coordination.
-We have worked on the development of a Water Security Action and Investment planning process as well as capacity building for early carrer water proffessionals and decision makers from public, community, civila soceity and private sector.”
+We have worked on the development of a Water Security Action and Investment planning process as well as capacity building for early carrer water professionals and decision makers from the community, and the private and public sector.”